metal-crow/Dark-Souls-1-Overhaul/README.md

 * Option to disable the durability system

-* Steam netcode updated to reduce latency and hide IP address
+* Steam netcode updated to reduce latency and hide IP address (only if both players have mod)

 * Fix for the halberd instant running attack glitch in mud and pvp